SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 !!! caution "Use Long Commit ID for the commitID fields"
     Please use the long commit ID in the commit ID field currently if you are using the short commit ID the build process will fail.

-!!! caution "Local Jenkins"
-    If you are using a local Jenkins you may have to [adapt the Jenkins URL](https://stackoverflow.com/a/39543223) in the configuration if the CheckStyl Plugin shows this error: "Can't create fingerprints for some files".

 ```YAML
 ---